Strategic Spatial Energy Planning (SSEP)

 • How we will amend the SEA process, where appropriate.

 The publication of the SEA Scoping Report and Consultation Feedback Response marks the end of our scoping phase and allows the public to see the process followed.
-The next stage in this work, the SEA Environmental Report, will go out to public consultation with the draft SSEP in 2026.
+The next stage of this work, the SEA Environmental Report, will go out to public consultation with the draft SSEP.
+As communicated in December 2025, this will be in early 2027.

 View Consultation Feedback Response